rossprogram/rossprogram.github.io/students/faq.md

 Ross is a six-week, residential, summer session for high school students who are talented in mathematics, well prepared in standard high school math topics, and eager to explore more advanced ideas.
 In 2020 and 2021 the Ross Program was entirely online.
-In 2022 we plan to return to in-person sessions, with participants living in a dormitory.  <br>
+In 2022, we returned to in-person sessions, with participants living in a dormitory.  <br>

 Ross participants spend most of each day working on challenging sets